gcallah/hambone/chaps/chap3.md

 "Boy, I thought I taught you some manners when you was growin' up.
 You don't never talk to your mama that way!"

-As they had been talking, Winthrop had crept up onto the porch, and tried to listen at a living room window.
+Meanwhile, Winthrop had crept up onto the porch as quietly as he could, and tried to listen at a living room window.
 Finding he could not hear what was being said, he walked across the porch to the dining room, slid open one of the windows, and hoisted himself through it.

 Unfortunately for him, as he did so, his foot collided with a side table placed next to the window, and knocked the silver tea service it had hosted onto the floor, producing a great clatter.

-Hampton jumped up out of his chair, and grabbing the handgun he knew Gertie kept in her sidetable, cried, "Mama, we got an intruder!"
+Hampton jumped up out of his chair, and grabbing the handgun he knew Gertie kept in the drawer of her sidetable, cried, "Mama, we got an intruder!"

 He raced across the entrance hall and, seeing a figure silhouetted in the window of the darkened dining room, fired two shots.

 Winthrop cried out, "Hampton, you done shot me," and collapsed onto the floor.

-Gertie had followed close behind Hampton into the dining room.

-Seeing the body on the floor, she asked, "Hampton, what the hell you done?"
+Gertie had followed close behind Hampton into the dining room, and, seeing the body on the floor, she asked, "Hampton, what the hell you done?"

 She turned on the chandelier over the dining room table, and now they could both see who lay on the floor.